haveno-dex/haveno/docs/installing.md

 #### Deploy

-If you are a *screen* user, simply run `make deploy`.
+If you are a *screen* user, simply run `make deploy-screen`.
 This command will open all needed Haveno instances (seednode, user1, user2, arbitrator) using *screen*.

+If you are a *tmux* user, simply run `make deploy-tmux`.
+This command will open all needed Haveno instances (seednode, user1, user2, arbitrator) using *tmux* and attach them to splitted view.

-If you don't use *screen*, open 4 terminal windows and run in each one of them:
+If you don't use *screen* or *tmux*, open 4 terminal windows and run in each one of them:

   1. `make seednode-local`
   2. `make user1-desktop-local` or if you want to run user1 as a daemon: `make user1-daemon-local`